Adios-COVID/datarepo/README.md

 * `GOV_TRUST.csv` contains Public Trust in Government from 1958-2022 for different party, race and ethnicity groups.
 The data was collected by the [Pew Research Center](https://www.pewresearch.org/politics/2022/06/06/public-trust-in-government-1958-2022/).

 * `HEATHCARE_METRICS.csv` contains hospital admission rates for Washington State over time.
 It contains these date ranges: 7-day admission count, 7-day admission rate per 100,000; and the population at the time of the date range.
-There are 858 rows of data.
 This data should be representative of the hospital admission rates for Washington in the given time frame.
 The data is compiled by the [Washington State Department of Health](https://doh.wa.gov/emergencies/covid-19/data-dashboard#tables), who have primary access to these figures from the hospitals themselves.

 * `OCCUPATION_WA_MSA.csv` contains data about the occupations of residents of metropolitan areas in Eastern Washington state.
 It was collected by the [U.S. Bureau of Labor Statistics](https://www.bls.gov/oes/current/oes_5300007.htm).
 This data should be representative of the prevalence of various occupations in Eastern Washington.